robynverrinder/docs/linear-solvers.md

 - [HSL for IPOPT](https://www.hsl.rl.ac.uk/ipopt/), which supplies `coinhsl`
 - [HSL_MA86](https://www.hsl.rl.ac.uk/catalogue/hsl_ma86.html) (note that you likely don't want to download this directly)

+As mentioned in the Ipopt documentation,

+> Ipopt also requires at least one linear solver for sparse symmetric indefinite matrices.
+There are different possibilities, see below. **It is important to keep in mind that usually the largest fraction of computation time in the optimizer is spent for solving the linear system, and that your choice of the linear solver impacts Ipopt's speed and robustness.
+It might be worthwhile to try different linear solver to experiment with what is best for your application.**

+The HSL solvers are _much_ faster than the default "mumps" solver for most types of problems.
+In particular, MA86 does very well for large problems.

 ### Compiling and installing on Ubuntu (tested), maybe Mac (untested)

 In the following guide, lines that start with `$` are terminal/bash commands, `#` indicates a comment and everything else is output.
 Showing all output is a bit much, so dots (`...`) indicate unimportant output which has been removed.